 Often times you will want to prevent visitors from accessing specific pages on your site until they’ve completed one of your Goals.
-This could be an age requirement, a the reward for lead capture form, or important Terms of Service that you want to make sure your visitors read before viewing another page on your website.
+This could be an age requirement, the reward for a lead capture form, or important Terms of Service that you want to make sure your visitors read before viewing your website.

 Before & After’s Page Protection feature is designed exactly to accommodate these scenarios.

 To use Page Protection, start by editing any Post or Page on your site, and looking for the Before & After meta box.